 #4 - Sub-Saharan Africans have a life expectancy of 54.4 years

-#3 – HIV/AIDS is highly concentrated to Africa
+#3 - HIV/AIDS is highly concentrated in Africa

 Of the 1.7 million people who died from HIV in 2011, 1.2 million of the deaths recorded occurred in Africa